Yuki2718/adblock/README.md

 <strong>Personal filters and rules for AdGuard/uBlock Origin</strong>

 I can't guarantee these filers won't cause problems.
 If you found problems such as broken layout, report it by the same style as official uBlock filters' issue tracker; otherwise reports can be ignored.
 Anyone who uses any of my filters/codes published here shall be deemed to have agreed that I have no responsibility or liability for costs, losses, damages, etc. arising from the use of the filters/codes.
-Unless Subscribe link is provided these filters are assumed to be copied and pasted into My Filters (uBlock Origin) or User Rules (AdGuard).
+Unless Subscribe link is provided these filters are assumed to be copied and pasted into My filters/rules (uBlock Origin) or User Rules (AdGuard).

+Note: currently Subscribe button doesn't work for uBlock Origin.
+This is a known [issue](https://github.com/uBlockOrigin/uBlock-issues/issues/763).

 <details>
 <summary><strong>adguard</strong></summary>